 Elaine Khosrova never intended to write an entire book on butter.
 A former pastry chef and food writer, her first exposure to butter’s wide-ranging properties came when she was assigned to a butter tasting.
 “I hadn’t expected to experience such a range of color, flavor and texture among the 12 or so samples, ” she recalls.
 “Knowing butter is essentially made from a simple process of agitation using just one ingredient—cream—I couldn’t account for why there was such variation.”
-This story is from Kinfolk Issue Twenty-Seven Buy Now Related Stories Food Issue 42 Erchen Chang BIGGER, BETTER, BAO-IER.
+This story is from Kinfolk Issue Twenty-Seven Buy Now Related Stories Food Issue 49 Andy Baraghani Out of the kitchen, and onto your plates, shelves and screens.
+Food Issue 44 Pierre Thiam From West Africa to the world.
+Food Issue 42 Erchen Chang Bigger, better, bao-ier.
 Food Issue 40 Chow Mein & Jello An ode to the buffet.
 Food Issue 35 Modern Fancy The humble origins of high-end food.
 Arts & Culture Food Issue 34 Last Supper What to eat at a funeral.
-Food Sanchez A taste of Mexico in Denmark.
-Food City Guide Chulwha From nature to table—via the grill: A new private dining experience in Seoul.